PostHog/posthog.com/contents/docs/data-warehouse/query.md

 ### Managing your data sources

-You can find your data warehouse data sources under the "Data Warehouse" page found on the navigation bar.
-On this page, you can view and manage the tables and fields that power PostHog.
-These are all queryable on the HogQL interface.
-You will also be able to view and manage the external tables that you have added.
+You can find your data sources in the [Data Warehouse tab](https://app.posthog.com/warehouse).
+On this page, you can view your PostHog generated tables and fields.
+You can also create, manage, view and delete external tables and their related fields.

 ![data warehouse external tab](../../images/features/data-warehouse/dw-external.png)